 /g1 Not Lloyd takes you to a telephone company Central Office for a “date.”
 The CO, he calls it, mainly so he’ll get to explain it to you.
 Veritable fallout shelter, he says, like you too should have a hard-on.
 Squat, brick, no windows.
 The local loops (telephone lines) of the pre-cell-phone era congregating in an orgy of copper and polyethylene.
 The past holding tight to a promise it could never hope to fulfill.

-/g2 Four words were all it took for you to sleep with him: My God, the clarity.
+/g2 Four words were all it took for you to fuck him: my God, the clarity.
 It was the awe in his voice.
 The proper respect.
 And that he was right.
-Your evidence: she could’ve been in the next room when she told you she’d be fine, that she’d hang on until there were grandchildren, an in-joke you pretended to enjoy in the shadow of the data glomming to your family tree (maternal lifespan dropping precipitously with each generation, dipping now below 60).
+Your evidence: she could’ve been in the next room when she told you she’d be fine, that she’d hang on until there were grandchildren.
+You could barely muster a smirk at this, her favorite joke about the data glomming to your family tree (maternal lifespan dropping precipitously with each generation, dipping now below 60).

 /i There is no safety.
 You remind yourself a few times a day at least.
 A mantra.
-Or a spell, you hope.
+Or a spell.
 A hedge against expectations you can’t help having.

 /k In retrospect, ________.

 /j She’d be dead less than twelve hours after that call.
 That much was clear.
 Your sister (was there, natch) would be the one to tell you, would hold her breath after delivering the news.
 So quiet you could hear a uterus a baby a body a pin drop.
 You would butcher a mango in the silence of your bedroom (where you’d drifted, instinctively, for _____).
 You wanted her to say-something-please-don’t-say-anything.
 For months after, you’d wonder how your dresser got so sticky as you peeled off shirts, bras, panties.
 You’d never thought to clean it.
 What you knew instinctively: the residue might be all you have.